 In addition, under California law, operators of online services are required to disclose how they respond to "do not track" signals or other similar mechanisms that provide consumers the ability to exercise choice regarding the collection of personal information of a consumer over time and across third party online services, to the extent the operator engages in that collection.
 At this time, we do not track our users' personal information over time and across third-party online services.
 This law also requires operators of online services to disclose whether third parties may collect personal information about their users' online activities over time and across different online services when the users use the operator's service.
 We do not knowingly permit third parties to collect personal information about an individual user's online activities over time and across different online services when using the App.

 Quack has implemented appropriate security measures to protect and prevent the loss, misuse, and alteration of the information under our control, including your personal data.
 Our technical experts at Quack work hard to ensure your secure use of our site.

 While we take reasonable precautions against possible security breaches of our website, member database and records, no website or internet transmission is completely secure and we cannot guarantee that unauthorised access, hacking, data loss, or other breaches will never occur.
 We urge you to take steps to keep your personal data safe (including your password) and to log out of your account after use.
 If you lose your password or give it out, or another service provider that you use suffers a data breach and you have used the same credentials with that service provider as you have with Quack, your personal data may be compromised.
-If that happens, please report it to Support via Feedback Page.
+If that happens, please report it to Support via Contact Us Page in the app.

 Where is my personal data kept?